JasminiSantos/JasminiSantos/README.md

 ---

-- 🤔 &nbsp; Exploring new knowledges and developing solutions through technology
+- 🤔 &nbsp; Learning and improving my developer skills
 - 🎓 &nbsp; Computer Science student at <a href="https://www.pucpr.br/">PUCPR</a>
 - 💼 &nbsp; Associate intern at <a href="https://www.ibm.com/br-pt">IBM</a>
 - 🍎 &nbsp; iOS development student at <a href="https://developeracademy.pucpr.br/">Apple Developer Academy PUCPR</a>